tomaskovacik/vwcdpic/README.md

 Full backup/mirror of original vwcdpic site is on <a href="https://web.archive.org/web/20110817024153/http://www.k9spud.com/vwcdpic/">archive.org</a>

-vwcdpic-2.8pre3.asm - laster sourcecode on internet, with my fixies
+<a href="https://github.com/tomaskovacik/vwcdpic/blob/master/vwcdpic-2.8pre3.asm">vwcdpic-2.8pre3.asm</a> - laster sourcecode on internet, with my fixies

-vwcdpic-3.x-2.7d-RCD300-1-pic12f629.hex is only version works with RCD300 head unit, if it works with other, for which 2.8 didnt, let me know please.
+<a href="https://raw.githubusercontent.com/tomaskovacik/vwcdpic/master/vwcdpic-3.x-2.7d-RCD300-1-pic12f629.hex"vwcdpic-3.x-2.7d-RCD300-1-pic12f629.hex</a> is only version works with RCD300 head unit, if it works with other, for which 2.8 didnt, let me know please.

 for ipod support look <a href="https://web.archive.org/web/20090427105500/http://www.k9spud.com/vwcdpic/devel/vwcdpic3/flash/">here</a>